conlabai/rasa/README.md

 ## Contents of the repo

-This repo contains all components needed to run a Iditelesom Rasa stack.
+This repo contains all components needed to run a Rasa stack.
 Every component lives inside its own subdirectory:

 1. rasa-server: the Rasa server with the Chatwoot channel
 1. rasa-model-server: the Rasa model server - serving models to Rasa service